zrafa/xinu-avr/README.md

 2. main process is now the embedded application process
 3. Max. number of semaphores (2 to 6) (the size of the table of process queues depends on this)
 4. Max. number of devices (4 to 5)
-4. The preemption reschedules a new process for CPU every 300ms
+4. The clkhandler() wakeup() a process (preemption) for CPU every 100ms
-5. Several limits for buffers: 32bytes for tty input, 16bytes for names of devices, 1byte for the queues keys, and the list continues.
+5. Several limits for buffers: 32bytes for tty input, 16bytes for names of devices, 1byte for the queues keys, and the list continues
+6. sleepms() is now delay sleep100ms()
+7. Many vars in data structures have a smaller size (e.g. before:int32, now:char)

 ### Douglas Comer